 Real Techniques Buffing Brush

 We all want a foundation that looks like a second skin and definitely not caked on, right?
-The best brush for this is the Real Techniques Buffing brush from their Core Collection.
+The best brush for this is the Real Techniques Buffing Brush from their Core Collection.
 It buffs the foundation into the skin and gives you a flawless finish.
 This brush works with any type of foundation, from creams to liquids and even mousse foundations.

 Real Techniques Pointed Foundation Brush

 I promise this isn’t a post to promote Real Techniques brushes, but when it comes to face brushes, they really are the best.
-The Real Techniques Pointed Foundation brush is also part of the Core Collection and amazing as a concealer brush.
+The Real Techniques Pointed Foundation brush is also part of the Core Collection and is amazing as a concealer brush.
 The head is small, and with the pointed edge, you can get in under the eyes and around the nose area.

 Real Techniques Contour Brush

 Last Real Techniques brush I promise.
-When you are starting out with brushes and contouring, you want a brush that will apply the product the hollows of the cheeks as well as blend it out.
+When you are starting out with brushes and contouring, you want a brush that will apply the product to the hollows of the cheeks as well as blend it out.
 This contour brush does just that.
 It is sturdy and soft at the same time.
 Using swirling motions, you can buff in the product you applied to give you a beautifully blended contour.
 This brush is also part of the Core Collection.

 I would definitely recommend the Real Techniques Core Collection to anyone starting out.
 The whole set is reasonably priced, and the brushes will last you a lifetime.